computationalprivacy/mosaic_memory/README.md

 The script takes as arguments the training hyperparameters, the training data (i.e. the books with injected duplicates) and the path to member and non-member reference canaries.
 It uses the latter to monitor MIA AUC (using the Loss attack) during training.

-By default, the script report the training to Weights and Biases, which will require a login if you'd like to use this as well.
+By default, the script reports the training to Weights and Biases, which will require a login if you'd like to use this as well.

 Other setups considered in the paper (different base model, learning rate, etc) can be easily achieved by updating the parameters.